CTRL: Clustering Training Losses for Label Error Detection: Experimental Results

-Table \ref{results-100} shows the CIFAR-100 mask and retrained test accuracy results.
-CTRL performs better than CL in all cases.
-The performance gap between CTRL and CL is larger for CIFAR-100 than for CIFAR-10.
-Our label error detection method is more robust to the increase in the number of classes because we do not need to perform any $|\mathcal{C}| |\mathcal{C}|$ matrix calculation as CL does.
-The time cost of CIFAR-100 mask computation and model training is similar to that of CIFAR-10 because both datasets have the same number of samples.
+Table \ref{results-100} shows the CIFAR-100 mask and test accuracy results.
+CTRL performs better than other methods in almost all cases.
+The performance gap between CTRL and other methods is larger on CIFAR-100 than on CIFAR-10.
+Compared with CL, our label error detection method is more robust to the increase in the number of classes because we do not need to perform any $|\mathcal{C}| |\mathcal{C}|$ matrix calculation as CL does.
+Tables \ref{results-f101} and \ref{results-fm} show results for Food-101 and Fashion-MNIST, respectively.
+We use an $\alpha$ of $0$ for Food-101, and an $\alpha$ of $0.5$ for Fashion-MNIST.
+On Food-101, CTRL outperforms other methods on mask and model accuracy in all cases except when there is no noise in the dataset.
+In that case, the final retrained model by CTRL still has a test accuracy close to the best model.
+The Fashion-MNIST classification task is relatively simple.
+It has $10$ classes and sufficient training samples for each class.
+Models trained by different methods generally have test accuracy gaps within $1\%$.